 Using Periodization To Maximize Your Results In The Gym

-Now most guys won’t have a clue what training ‘periodization’ means…
+Now most people won’t have a clue what training ‘periodization’ means…

 That being said, training periodization is one of those concepts that you should consider implementing when you’re ready to take your workouts to the next level, and really maximize your progress.

 At this point, you’re probably wondering what exactly periodization is…